nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding tasks by name: `find_task`
-Finds tasks whose names contain any of the given keywords from the Task List.
+Finds tasks whose names contain any of the given keywords from the task list.

 Format: `find_task KEYWORD [MORE_KEYWORDS]`
 * The search is case-insensitive. e.g. `homework` will match `Homework`.